kollenl/training-r-intro/README.md

 data.
 We are not using this phrase to include machine learning, as many do.
 In our use of the term, data science focuses on obtaining, storing, transforming, and visualizing data.
-Modeling data and communicating results are also aspects of data science that we also touch on.
+Modeling data and communicating results are also aspects of data science that we touch on.

 - _Programming_, in our use of the term, is automating tasks using a computer language.
-In our case, we want to use programming to automate data science tasks to make our life easier.
+In our case, we want to use programming to automate air quality data science tasks to make our life easier.
 We also want to use programming to handle a high volume of data and a wide variety of analyses.

 The topics in these lessons are not necessarily divided into data science lessons and programming lessons.
 But it may be helpful to keep these two topics separate